cdelledonne/vim-cmake/README.md

 **Requirements**

 * Vim with `+terminal`, or Neovim
-* Linux or macOS (Windows not supported/tested yet)
+* Linux, or macOS, or Windows (on Windows Terminal)

 **Related projects**